Smrtyan/MyRecorder/README.md

-# MyRecorder -- big homework of my android course (unfinished)
+# MyRecorder -- big homework of my android course

 ## feature
 - can record